49nord/rust-error-style/RULES.md

 Example: [`Vec::split_off()`](https://doc.rust-lang.org/stable/std/vec/struct.Vec.html#method.split_off).

-Variant **R1A**: It is possible to move some or all of the error handling back into the return value (`Result` or `Option`) if doing reduces the burden on the caller significantly or enables common use cases.
+Variant **R1A**: It is possible to move some or all of the error handling back into the return value (`Result` or `Option`) if doing so reduces the burden on the caller significantly or enables common use cases.

 Example: [`Vec::pop()`](https://doc.rust-lang.org/stable/std/vec/struct.Vec.html#method.pop).